johnmichaelkuczynski/MindProbe/replit.md

 # Overview

-Mind Reader is a cognitive/psychological/psychopathological profiler application that provides six distinct analysis types: cognitive, comprehensive cognitive, psychological, comprehensive psychological, psychopathological, and comprehensive psychopathological.
+Super Profiler is a cognitive/psychological/psychopathological profiler application that provides six distinct analysis types: cognitive, comprehensive cognitive, psychological, comprehensive psychological, psychopathological, and comprehensive psychopathological.
 The application functions as a passthrough system that relays user input to LLM services and returns unfiltered responses for professional assessment purposes.

 # User Preferences